Yasin Islek

-Yasin Islek (Turkish written: Yasin İşlek) (born February 8, 1988 in Solingen, Germany) is a German-Turkish actor and model.
+Yasin Islek (Turkish written: Yasin İşlek) (born February 8, 1988, in Solingen, Germany) is a German-Turkish actor and model.

 Life

-Yasin Islek is a German-Turkish actor, model and coach.
-He graduated in 2011 as a media agent (artists, management, marketing and events).
-After his first apprenticeship, he also completed the acting school at the Filmactingschool Düsseldorf in Düsseldorf (SSA) in 2015.
-Yasin speaks 4 languages: English, German, Turkish and Spanish.
+Yasin Islek is a German-Turkish actor, model, and coach.
+He graduated in 2011 as a media agent (artists, management, marketing, and events).
+After his first apprenticeship, he completed acting school at the Filmactingschool Düsseldorf in Düsseldorf (SSA) in 2015.
+Yasin speaks four languages: English, German, Turkish, and Spanish.
 He is also the CEO of the Artisdo Agency.

 Even as a child, Islek shot sketches in front of the camera.
-Islek made his first touch with acting at the middle school in 2003.
-The first professional experience he made in 2004, when he played a supporting role in Shakespeare's The Tempest.
-In August 2010, on the set of The Crocodiles: All for One, he made his first cinematic experience.
-This was his final decision to become an actor.
+Islek made his first touch with acting at the middle school in 2003.His first professional experience in 2004 was when he played a supporting role in Shakespeare's The Tempest.
+In August 2010, on the set of The Crocodiles: All for One, he made his first cinematic experience his final decision to become an actor.
 Since then, he has been active in various cinema and TV productions.
-For example, at the famous German series Alarm for Cobra 11 in Cologne or beside to Adam Driver, Marion Cotillard and Simon Helberg in Annette.
-Since 2018 Islek is one of the main cast of Sketchcomedy-Series JokeRS Comedy beside to Eddy Cheaib and Caroline Pharo.
+For example, at the famous German series Alarm for Cobra 11 in Cologne or beside Adam Driver, Marion Cotillard, and Simon Helberg in Annette.
+Since 2018 Islek has been one of the main cast of Sketchcomedy-Series JokeRS Comedy, besides to Eddy Cheaib and Caroline Pharo.

 Islek started modeling with a contest in a shopping mall (with jury member Topmodel Jana Ina Zarrella).
-His first professional experience as a model, was at this contest, which consisted of a photo shooting and a fashion show, he won the second place in the finals.
-Since then he has had various shoots, image films and fashion shows for brands and boutiques such as Jack&Jones, s.Oliver, Adidas, Emilio Adani and many others.
+His first professional experience as a model was at this contest, which consisted of a photo shoot and a fashion show.
+He won the second place in the finals.
+Since then, he has had various shoots, image films and fashion shows for brands and boutiques such as Jack&Jones, s.Oliver, Adidas, Emilio Adani and many others.